 I am asked to approve the reenactment of highly objectionable provisions now contained in the Internal Security Act of 1950 — a measure passed over my veto shortly after the invasion of South Korea.
 Some of these provisions would empower the Attorney General to deport any alien who has engaged or has had a purpose to engage in activities “prejudicial to the public interest” or “subversive to the national security.”
 No standards or definitions are provided to guide discretion in the exercise of powers so sweeping.
 To punish undefined “activities” departs from traditional American insistence on established standards of guilt.
 To punish an undefined “purpose” is thought control.

 These provisions are worse than the infamous Alien Act of 1798, passed in a time of national fear and distrust of foreigners, which gave the President power to deport any alien deemed “dangerous to the peace and safety of the United States.”
 Alien residents were thoroughly frightened and citizens much disturbed by that threat to liberty.

 Such powers are inconsistent with our democratic ideals.
 Conferring powers like that upon the Attorney General is unfair to him as well as to our alien residents.
 Once fully informed of such vast discretionary powers vested in the Attorney General, Americans now would and should be just as alarmed as Americans were in 1798 over less drastic powers vested in the President.

-In conclusion, we’ve classified the claim that Muslims were banned from the U.S. in 1952 as false for two reasons.
-First, it assumes that all Muslims belong to or are affiliated with groups that want to overthrow the U.S. government, which is false.
+We therefore classified the claim that Muslims were banned from the U.S. in 1952 as false for two reasons.
+First, it assumes that all Muslims belong to or are affiliated with groups that want to overthrow the United States government, which is false on its face.
 Second, that idea contradicts the purpose of the 1952 law to end discrimination of immigrants based on “race and creed.”